Borgu: Colonial era

-During the British colonial era, the area was within the territory claimed by the Royal Niger Company, but rivalry between Britain and France for control of the trade on the River Niger led to occupation of areas by the French, for instance at Illo, and the stationing of the British West African Frontier Force at Yashikera and elsewhere in the region.
+When Great Britain and France penetrated the region in the late 19th century, they saw Borgu as an important strategic area.
+Although located within the territory claimed by the Royal Niger Company, the European nations' rivalry for control of the trade on the River Niger led to occupation of areas by the French, for instance at Illo, and the stationing of the British West African Frontier Force at Yashikera and elsewhere.
+With the 'Race for Nikki' in 1894, both Britain and France established treaties with the most powerful monarch in Borgu, who was soon overshadowed by the colonial power.

-The matter was settled by the Anglo-French Delineation Agreement and later the British Government divided Nigeria into Northern and Southern Protectorates.
-Borgu became part of the Northern Nigeria Protectorate.
+The exact border between French and British spheres of influence was settled in 1898, dividing Borgu in two.
+The British half of Borgu became part of the Northern Nigeria Protectorate; the French half was joined to French Dahomey.
 British posts were established along the Niger River and at Jebba, Zungeru, Lokoja and Illo, and a mail route was established between them for communication with Britain.